xwang6-cy/WebApp-MBTA/instructions.md

 After finishing the required parts of this project, you can spice it up by adding additional features.
 Some suggestions:

 1. Check out [7.
 Making it cooler (Optional)](#7-making-it-cooler-optional) section in Part 1 and [6.
 Going further (Optional)](#6-going-further-optional) section in Part 2.
-2. Show weather infomration - although it may always be the same (at a point in time), no matter what location is entered because it is supposed in Great Boston area.
+2. Show weather information - although it may always be the same (at a point in time), no matter what location is entered because it is supposed in Great Boston area.
 Say "hello" to our old friend, [OpenWeatherMap API](https://openweathermap.org/api).
 3. Any interesting events going on in the nearby area?
 Try [Ticketmaster API](https://developer.ticketmaster.com/products-and-docs/apis/getting-started/) to find out concerts, sport games information.
 4. Yes, you guessed it!
 More APIs.
     - [GitHub Repo - Public APIs](https://github.com/public-apis/public-apis)